yoyo9747/linux/Documentation/userspace-api/gpio/gpio-handle-set-config-ioctl.rst

-The same :ref:`gpio-get-linehandle-config-rules` and :ref:`gpio-get-linehandle-config-support` that apply when requesting the lines also apply when updating the line configuration, with the additional restriction that a direction flag must be set.
-Requesting an invalid configuration, including without a direction flag set, is an error (**EINVAL**).
+The same :ref:`gpio-get-linehandle-config-rules` and :ref:`gpio-get-linehandle-config-support` that apply when requesting the lines also apply when updating the line configuration.

 The motivating use case for this command is changing direction of bi-directional lines between input and output, but it may be used more